 Why You Could Gain Weight After Quitting Vaping Or Smoking

 You tend to gain weight after giving up cigarettes or vaping because the body needs a replacement for that addiction.
+Studies in the past have shown people put on fewer pounds while smoking compared to the average diet without nicotine.
 You don’t eat as much when vaping or smoking for one of the following reasons, or sometimes a mixture:

 - You do not get as much pleasure from food, as the inhalation of cigarettes dulls the taste and smell senses.

 - The nicotine addiction keeps the mind focused on something else - suppressing your appetite.

 - Research suggests nicotine activates a pathway in the brain, preventing the brain's receptors from functioning as they normally would, stopping you from feeling as hungry.

 - With smoking, you do not feel as much hunger because the blood vessels decrease due to the inhalation of smoke.
 This in turn impacts the role of your stomach, which gets imbalanced and reduces your desire for food.
 The body may lose weight but unnaturally, stopping its ability to function normally.

 - Cigarettes contain roughly one spoonful of sugar per stick.
 Combine that sugar intake with a need for nicotine and you can understand how hard it is for smokers to give up both straight away.
 The body will adjust by eating more junk food once you stop.